About Favor Jewelry

 Hypoallergenic.
 Waterproof.
 Nickel-free.

 We fabricate all of our jewelry by hand in our Portland, Oregon, studio using small-scale metalsmithing techniques.
 This means every piece is hand cut, shaped, soldered, polished, and assembled by one of our lovely makers.
 It also means that we know exactly what materials are used and how they are used.
 We recycle 100% of our scrap metal, we use non-toxic chemicals, and our old tools are donated to a local arts charity.
-Even the little zip top baggies we send your necklaces in are biodegradable!

 Sometimes I am overwhelmed by choices, especially when I am trying to shop responsibly and sustainably.
 It can be difficult to know what you're buying and who you're supporting.
 I take this seriously and try my best to be a responsible designer and business-owner.
 We use gold fill because it has the longevity of 14k gold, without the environmental harm associated from mining new gold.
 We use 100% recycled silver and brass for the same reason.
 We don't plate our metals because that process produces toxic chemicals that are impossible to dispose of safely.
 We choose our stones thoughtfully and often select lab-grown and responsibly-mined gems, so you can know the end result of your dollar is supporting sustainability.
 We fabricate locally and by hand because we can employ local makers and ensure a great product by producing all of our pieces one at a time, in the same studio, by the same sets of hands.